tpierrain/Diverse/README.md

  - Provides __a set of primitives__ that speed up the usage and/or the build of __*inclusive Fuzzers*__ in your tests

- - Provides a way to easy reproduce any failing test in a deterministic manner whereas the bad conditions have been found randomly
+ - Provides __a way to easy reproduce any failing test in a deterministic manner__ whereas the initial bad conditions have been found randomly

 	- Important when your Fuzzer make you discover randomly a case that breaks one of your test